 About Ann Roecker

 Ann Roecker is a graduate of the University of Missouri School of Journalism.
-She has worked as a newspaper reporter, award-winning book and publications editor, and fundraising/marketing consultant.
-She never intended to write Christian apologetics fiction for teens and young adults, even though she loves to write, loves apologetics, and has loved working with teens and young adults in churches and campus ministries at Stanford University, University of Colorado, and Central Philippine University.
-But The Revelation of Emery Audubon showed up one morning and has taken her on a big adventure ever since.
+She has worked as a newspaper reporter, award-winning book and publications editor, and certified fundraising executive advancing not-for-profit missions.
+She now writes Christian fiction for teens and young adults.
+She has worked with teens and young adults in inner city and university town churches, and in campus ministries at Stanford University, University of Colorado, and Central Philippine University.

 Ann is married to Tim Cranston, a cum laude graduate of Harvard University and Northwestern’s Kellogg Graduate School of Management.
 He sounds like Uncle Cliff in The Revelation of Emery Audubon.